luismglvieira/Python-and-OpenCV/README.md

 At the same time, I always wanted to learn Python because it's open source, and it's perfect to use on Linux and Arduino.
 So it all comes together for me to start mastering OpenCV.

+I'll start by watching a free course for the IDE PyCharm available on youtube.
+You can find the link to this playlist down below.

-First set of tutorials are taken from the book "Learning OpenCV: Computer Vision with the OpenCV Library" by Gary Bradski & Adrian Kaebler.
+Second group of tutorials are taken from the book "Learning OpenCV: Computer Vision with the OpenCV Library" by Gary Bradski & Adrian Kaebler.

 Some useful links: